loganstillings/audio_mosaicing/README.md

 Form the interface that you'll see in your browser you can open the three included Jupyter Notebooks and follow them in order:

- 1) Create source sound collection
+1. Create source sound collection
- 2) Analyze source collection and target file
+2. Analyze source collection and target file
- 3) Reconstruct target file with source collection frames
+3. Reconstruct target file with source collection frames

-If you reached this part of the README with no issues then you're ready for the session and for the assignment!